Apple's Mac Mini is killing my Hackintosh hobby

-One of my favorite nerd toys is about to turn into a relic, and it's Apple's fault.
+One of my favorite nerdy hobbies is coming to an end, and it's Apple's fault.

 Back in 2016, I was frustrated Apple hadn't updated its Mac Mini, iMac or Mac Pro computers in at least a year.
-The company was pumping out new iPhones, iPads, AirPods and MacBooks at a regular pace, and I had at least one of each.
-The desktop Macs weren't getting the same attention.
+The company pumped out new iPhones, iPads, AirPods and MacBooks at a regular pace, and I had at least one of each.
+But the desktop Macs weren't getting the same attention.

 I wanted a low-cost multipurpose machine I could rely on for work and play for the next several years.
 But if I plunked down the $499 starting price Apple wanted for its Mac Mini computers at the time, I'd be paying the full amount for a machine whose innards were more than two years old.
 Not OK.